alchemy-swift/docs/README.md

 APIs focus on simple syntax with lots of baked in convention so you can build much more with less code.
 This doesn't mean you can't customize; there's always an escape hatch to configure things your own way.

-**3. Ease of Use**

-A fully documented codebase organized in a single repo make it easy to get building, extending and contributing.
+**3. Rapid Development**

+Alchemy is designed to help you take apps from idea to implementation as swiftly as possible.

+**4. Interoperability**

+Alchemy is built on top of the lightweight, [blazingly](https://web-frameworks-benchmark.netlify.app/result?l=swift) fast [Hummingbird](https://github.com/hummingbird-project/hummingbird) framework.
+It is fully compatible with existing `swift-nio` and `vapor` components like [stripe-kit](https://github.com/vapor-community/stripe-kit), [soto](https://github.com/soto-project/soto) and even [fluent-kit](https://github.com/vapor/fluent-kit) so that you can easily integrate with all existing Swift on the Server work.

-**4. Keep it Swifty**
+**5. Keep it Swifty**

 Swift is built to write concice, safe and elegant code.
 Alchemy leverages it's best parts to help you write great code faster and obviate entire classes of backend bugs.
+With v0.4.0 and above, it's API is completely `async/await` meaning you have access to all Swift's cutting edge concurrency features.

 # Get Started

 To get started check out the extensive docs starting with [Getting Started](docs/getting-started.md).